vercel/examples/solutions/domains-api/README.md

 Example:
 ![CleanShot 2021-12-08 at 19 00 52](https://user-images.githubusercontent.com/28986134/145327099-137dc60e-d260-4ba3-b8bb-413e7d70b9b1.png)

-### 3. Removing Domains
+### 4. Removing Domains

 To remove a domain, you can use the `/v8/projects/{idOrName}/domains` endpoint as shown [here](./pages/api/remove-domain.js) ([full documentation](https://vercel.com/docs/rest-api#endpoints/projects/remove-a-domain-from-a-project)).

 ## How to Use

-You can choose from one of the following two methods to use this repository:
+You can choose from one of the following methods to use this repository:

 ### One-Click Deploy